jbeghtol/java-web-core/README.txt

-DL JAVA CORE DYNAMIC WEB
+JAVA CORE DYNAMIC WEB
 ------------------------
 This project contains the core elements to deploy dynamic web services in java using a standard java application.
+This project is not useful by itself, but is used a submodule in other dynamic web projects to include the common web components.

 The current list of dependencies includin in this project include:

 LIB: Embedded Tomcat (java servlet container server)